 The greatest gift in the world is having a true partner by your side.
 No matter what life throws our way, I know that God brought this man into my world to be my rock.
 If I had known that love like this existed, I never would have settled for anything else.
 I can only hope that one day every woman will find their own Adam.”

 This story was submitted to Love What Matters by Tia Doyle, 29, of Fenton, Michigan.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Submit your own story here.

 Read more stories like this: